stefanofa/awesome/TOPICS.md

 ## screen-studio

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - A free, open-source Screen Studio alternative that adds auto-zoom, cursor animations and more to your screen recordings.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - The open-source screen recorder and editor for creating polished walkthroughs, demos, tutorials, and product videos.
+Add auto-zoom, webcam overlays, cursor animations and more to your screen recordings.
+An alternative to Screen Studio.

 ## windows

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - A free, open-source Screen Studio alternative that adds auto-zoom, cursor animations and more to your screen recordings.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - The open-source screen recorder and editor for creating polished walkthroughs, demos, tutorials, and product videos.
+Add auto-zoom, webcam overlays, cursor animations and more to your screen recordings.
+An alternative to Screen Studio.

 *   [productdevbook/port-killer](https://github.com/productdevbook/port-killer) - A powerful cross-platform port management tool for developers.
 Monitor ports, manage Kubernetes port forwards, integrate Cloudflare Tunnels, and kill processes with one click.